Perpetual foreigner: Post-Soviet states

 Crimean Tatars are an indigenous people of Crimea with clearly established pre-Golden Horde Scythian, Greek, and Goth roots, but authorities and nativists long have treated them as perpetual foreigners.
 When Crimean Tatars who had been forcibly exiled in the Stalin era attempted to return to Crimea before perestroika, they were frequently met with severe hostility by officials who took violent measures to keep them out and had orders to prevent them from returning to their native land.
 Meanwhile, Russian publications referred to deported Crimean Tatars returning to the places of their birth as foreigners.

 Volga Germans had citizenship in the Soviet Union and later in the Russian Federation, but also in Germany under jus sanguinis.
+Nazi Germany had a policy of Heim ins Reich to encourage them to return to Germany.
 During World War II they were distrusted as foreigners and many were deported to Siberia.
-After the fall of the Soviet Union many returned to their ancestral homeland, Germany, where they are often seen as Russians.
+After the Fall of the soviet union many returned to their ancestral homeland, Germany, where they are often seen as Russians.